Introduction

 Mau is a lightweight markup language heavily inspired by Markdown and AsciiDoc that makes it a breeze to write blog posts or books.
 If you already know Markdown or AsciiDoc you already know which type of software Mau is, and you will quickly learn its syntax.

 The main goal of Mau, however, is to provide a customisable markup language.
-While Mau's syntax is fixed by its implementation, its output is created through user-provided templates.
-This strategy gives the user great flexibility with no added complexity.
+Mau syntax is translated into an AST (Abstract Syntax Tree) just like a programming language, and rendered into its output through user-provided templates.

 As you can see, the system is production-ready, and you can start using it today.